MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     What's the expense limit for a hotel stay?
     ```

     Again, the response may be appropriate but generic.
-In a real organization, you'd want the copilot to provide a more specific response based on the company'e expense policies.
+In a real organization, you'd want the copilot to provide a more specific response based on the company's expense policies.

 1. Close the **Test your copilot** pane.